-- Age 21 and older at the time of enrollment; - Entitled to, or enrolled for, benefits under Part A of title XVIII of the Social Security Act, or enrolled for benefits under Part B of title XVIII of such Act, and is eligible for medical assistance under a state plan under title XIX of such Act or under a waiver of such plan; - Eligible for full Medicaid (Medi-Cal), including - Individuals enrolled in the Multipurpose Senior Services Program (MSSP). - Individuals who meet the share of cost provisions described below: - Nursing facility residents with a share of cost, - MSSP Enrollees with a share of cost, and - IHSS recipients who met their share of cost on the first day of the month, in the fifth and fourth months prior to their effective passive enrollment date for the Demonstration. - Individuals eligible for full Medicaid (Medi-Cal) per the spousal impoverishment rule codified at section 1924 of the Social Security Act as described below: - For those Enrollees who are nursing facility level of care, subacute facility level of care, or intermediate care facility level of care and reside or could reside outside of a hospital or nursing facility, the Department or its designee shall make a Medi-Cal eligibility determination "as if" the beneficiary were in a long-term care facility.
+- Age 21 and older at the time of enrollment; - Entitled to, or enrolled for, benefits under Part A of title XVIII of the Social Security Act, or enrolled for benefits under Part B of title XVIII of such Act, and is eligible for medical assistance under a state plan under title XIX of such Act or under a waiver of such plan; - Eligible for full Medicaid (Medi-Cal), including - o Individuals enrolled in the Multipurpose Senior Services Program (MSSP). - o Individuals who meet the share of cost provisions described below: - Nursing facility residents with a share of cost, - MSSP Enrollees with a share of cost, and - IHSS recipients with a share of cost. - Individuals eligible for full Medicaid (Medi-Cal) per the spousal impoverishment rule codified at section 1924 of the Social Security Act as described below: - For those Enrollees who are nursing facility level of care, subacute facility level of care, or intermediate care facility level of care and reside or could reside outside of a hospital or nursing facility, the Department or its designee shall make a Medi-Cal eligibility determination "as if" the beneficiary were in a long-term care facility.
 Specifically, the spousal impoverishment rule codified section 1924 of the Act will apply to Enrollees.
-The terms "intermediate care facility level of care" and "nursing facility level of care" and "subacute facility level of care" shall have the same meaning as defined in Title 22 of the California Code of Regulations sections 51120, 51124, and 52224.5. - Reside in one of the following Demonstration counties: Alameda, Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Mateo, and Santa Clara. - Up to 200,000 individuals in Los Angeles may be enrolled in the Demonstration.
+The terms "intermediate care facility level of care" and "nursing facility level of care" and "subacute facility level of care" shall have the same meaning as defined in Title 22 of the California Code of Regulations sections 51120, 51124, and 52224.5. - Reside in one of the following Demonstration counties: Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Mateo, and Santa Clara. - Up to 200,000 individuals in Los Angeles may be enrolled in the Demonstration.
 CMS and the state will monitor the enrollment and stop participation when this enrollment cap is met. - Individuals residing in San Mateo or Orange county with a diagnosis of end stage renal disease (ESRD) at the time of enrollment.